Al-Walid II: Family

-One of Uthman ibn Muhammad ibn Abi Sufyan's, daughter, Atika bint Uthman ibn Muhammad, was wed to the Umayyad caliph al-Walid II.
-Al-Walid had also taken two singers Shuhda and Al-Nawar as concubines.
+One of Uthman ibn Muhammad ibn Abi Sufyan's daughters, Atika bint Uthman ibn Muhammad, was wed to the Umayyad caliph al-Walid II.
+Al-Walid had also as per custom taken two singers Shuhda and Al-Nawar as slave concubines.

 Al-Walid II had two sons, al-Hakam and Uthman.
 He nominated them as his successors.
-After the victory and accession of Yazid III, the latter had Uthman and Hakam imprisoned.
+After the victory and accession of Yazid III, the latter had Uthman and al-Hakam imprisoned.